 This introduction to the writing and preaching of the greatest medieval European mystic contains selections from his sermons, treatises, and sayings, as well as Table Talk, the records of his informal advice to his spiritual children.

-People Who Read Meister Eckhart, from Whom God Hid Nothing Also Read
+Buy other books like Meister Eckhart, from Whom God Hid Nothing

 "Even though the Roman Catholic Church tried hard to suppress its German Dominican priest, Meister Eckhart, by excommunication and condemnation, his writings have remained influential.
 Eckhart has been especially important among those seeking ways to connect Eastern religious traditions to Christian ones.
 The problem is that Eckhart’s writing is difficult reading, losing much in translation not only from German to English but also from the 13th to the 20th century.
 O’Neal has produced an exceptional introductory edition that makes Eckhart more accessible.
 O’Neal’s edition is an important introduction to Eckhart’s work in that it draws the best texts from the most successful translations and, from them, produces a rich tapestry of presentation for this often quoted and little understood Rhineland mystic."— Publishers Weekly